AresMUSH/aresmush/game/plugins/fs3combat/help/combat.md

 `combat/attack <target>` - Attack someone.
 `combat/pass` - Pass this turn.

 **You can always specify a NPC or player name in front of any join or action command to make them do something.
-For example, +combat/join Bob=#123, or +combat/pass Skye.**
+For example, +combat/join Bob=#123, or +combat/pass Bob.**